ikharsha/iflix/README.md

-# K. HARSHA VARDHAN
+# GAURAV MISHRA
-- 📞 Phone: +91 9121727038
+- 📞 Phone: +91 631122194
-- ✉️ Email: harshharsha360@gmail.com
+- ✉️ Email: gauravmishra1703@gmail.com
 - 🌍 Location: Hyderabad, Telangana

 ## PROFILE
-Enthusiastic computer science student with a passion for exploration and continuous learning.
-Proficient problem solver dedicated to finding feasible solutions.
-Eager to contribute my skills and knowledge to dynamic projects while pursuing opportunities for growth and innovation.
+Dedicated computer science student driven by an unwavering curiosity and a thirst for continuous learning.
+Proficient in tackling complex problems with a creative and analytical mindset.
+Committed to contributing my expertise to innovative projects that challenge my abilities and pave the way for personal and professional growth.

 ## Education
 - **Bachelor of Technology**